 - Focus on quality rather than quantity

-- Measure salespeople based on ability to build relationships, communicate (differentiated) value and progress through the sales process
+- Measure salespeople based on the ability to build relationships, communicate (differentiated) value and progress through the sales process

 - Continually coach the salespeople and improve the sales process with best practices